img

 Sleeping bag: We strongly suggest bringing your own down sleeping bag (-20 degree Celsius) with an inner liner.
 If you, doesn’t have sleeping bag you can buy or hire at Kathmandu as your size.

-Who can Join the Adventure Trek?
+Who can join this Trek?

 Whether you are traveling with family, friends, or group, this experience is perfect for those who want to maximize their holiday time in nature.
 Being immersed in such a pristine, organic environment is a proven way to reduce stress and find happiness.
 You will return home with "once-in-a-lifetime" memories.